KushMehta1511/CERN-GSoC-Boost-Python/README.md

 Solution:
 Instead of a module of a particular programming language we could use a specific type of C/C++ compiler.
-Just like a normal compiler it should be able to annotate the C++ header files but with the additional feature that creates wrapper code in order to make the C/C++ libraries available to the scripting languages.
+Just like a normal compiler, it should be able to annotate the C++ header files but with the additional feature that creates wrapper code in order to make the C/C++ libraries available to the scripting languages.
-One such compiler which cn perform such operation for various scripting languages including python is [Simplified Wrapper and Interface Generator(SWIG)](http://www.swig.org/).
+One such compiler which can perform such operation for various scripting languages including python is [Simplified Wrapper and Interface Generator(SWIG)](http://www.swig.org/).
 It is a compiler which integrates C/C++ code with languages like Python, Ruby, Java, etc.

 Working of SWIG: